The North Face Kaban Review

 Unfortunately, it does not have any small quick access compartments on the outside, but we found the top of the middle organizational compartment sufficient to get to items like keys and a wallet quickly.
 It also comes with two water bottle holders that didn't work that well when full.

 We love how easy it is to access everything in this pack.
 Getting to your laptop is simple because it's in its own zippered compartment.
 Therefore you don't have to rifle through your stuff to get to it.
 The larger storage compartment opens from the top and offers a wide access point, making it easy to see and grab things quickly.
 Even though this doesn't zip all the way down the side, it's relatively simple to get to things.

 The only issue we found was unzipping the storage compartment.
 Sometimes, it would get stuck, forcing us to hold the fabric to open it up.
-Also, you can't actually use the water bottle holders easily when the entire pack is completely loaded, which we didn't appreciate.
+Also, you can't use the water bottle holders easily when the entire pack is loaded, which we didn't appreciate.
 The bottle would commonly pop out of the pocket when the pack was full.

 Another cool feature is the "ejector handle" in the laptop compartment.
 You pull this up and the harness integrated into the pocket pulls up the laptop for easy access.
 Though this is a cool feature, we rarely used it.

 While hiking in Kauai during a rainstorm, most of our stuff stayed dry except all the items along the zipper seam.
 During our shower tests, we saw the same trend, with the bag not being 100% watertight.
 The main compartment had a pool of water with the laptop compartment seeing water in the bottom.
-While it will stand up in light rain, it's not a waterproof pack and is simply water resistant.
+While it will stand up in light rain, it's not a waterproof pack and is simply water-resistant.

-We really like the continuous and sleek design of this pack.
+We like the continuous and sleek design of this pack.
 After all, it's the style that caught our eye and interest in the first place.
 It comes with many different color and pattern options.
 We like the grey, but sadly it does stain easily.